Matt-13/BCIS301-Evaluation-Tool/README.md

 # BCIS301-Evaluation-Tool

+// This assignment got 90/100.
+Feel free to use as an example.

 Project Success and Failure Evaluation Tool

 To run this application, please clone this repository and open index.html in any modern browser.